 I made this quilt over a year ago- it’s weird to work on something and not talk about it.
 This was my first experience making something to contribute to a book and I was so excited I was ready to burst.
 But away it hid from any cameras or blogs.

-road trip to Bryce Canyon last fall, furiously stitching so that I could meet my deadline.
-Then I cut up the words and created the individual blocks I loved choosing each of my items I'm grateful for.
+I embroidered all the the words by hand onto a giant piece of solid fabric so that it would be portable.
+I was working on them during our road trip to Bryce Canyon last fall, furiously stitching so that I could meet my deadline.
+Then I cut up the words and created the individual blocks I loved choosing each of my items I’m grateful for.
 See where it says tomatoes in the upper left corner?

 Well in my haste, I accidentally wrote and stitched the word tomatoes twice.
 I didn’t realize until I’d pieced the blocks and by then I was in such a hurry that I just went ahead and included it again – once in the upper left corner and the other in the lower right.
 I call it personality.
 And I guess subconsciously I’m just really grateful for tomatoes.